 The “fundamental missions” of the University of California are “teaching, research, and public service.”
 All three of these missions are based on relationships – between teacher and student, science and progress, and universities and the public.
 These are symbiotic, rather than authoritarian, relationships, and yet – at least in the case of the teacher and student – Berkeley’s class notes policy gives its professors the sort of powers despots would approve of.
-There are better ways to manage the rights and responsibilities of professors and students. you looking for this
+There are better ways to manage the rights and responsibilities of professors and students. sun-couriers.com

 It might be laughable to think that professors would really use the Berkeley policy to crack down on student notetaking, checking laptops at the door and randomly searching for pens, pencils, or even Sharpies, the WMDs of writing instruments.
 But why allow even the thought?
 A reasonable open-access policy can protect the rights of professors, while adhering, in language and in practice, to the mission statement of the University.

 Let’s step away from California for a moment and generalize – what should a reasonably “open” policy on student note-taking include?
 Such a policy should embody a balanced set of permissions (preemptively granted to students) and limited restrictions (which professors may use when necessary), placing neither student nor professor above the other with respect to works like class notes, which are ideally the products of collaboration anyway.

 To be fair, the Berkeley policy defaults to a permissive stance towards notetaking, requiring that professors expressly forbid or otherwise restrict notetaking activity during class.
 This is a start, but in general, students should be entirely free to take notes in whatever non-disruptive manner they choose.
 Of course, professors shouldn’t be particularly limited in how they define “disruptive.”
 What follows is a set of guidelines that should underpin a reasonably open note-taking policy: